 Georgia Registry of Interpreters for the Deaf Bylaws

-OF THE GEORGIA REGISTRY OF INTRPRETERS FOR THE DEAF, INC.
+OF THE GEORGIA REGISTRY OF INTERPRETERS FOR THE DEAF, INC.

 The name of this corporation will be the Georgia Registry of Interpreters for the Deaf, Inc. (GaRID)

 The principal objective of this corporation is to initiate, sponsor, promote and execute policies and activities that will further the profession of sign language interpreting.

 This corporation will have the following categories of non-transferable membership:

 A. Certified: any individual who is a Certified member in good standing of RID.

 B. Associate: any individual who is an Associate member in good standing of RID.

 A. Student Member: any individual who is currently enrolled in a sign language interpreting program/interpreter training program and who is a Student member in good standing with RID.

 Section 2.
 Non-voting Members